A brief introduction to the town of Warrington.

 The Parish Church of St Elphin on Church Street and St Oswald’s Church at Winwick were both established around 634 AD.

-William the Conqueror rewarded his followers with grants of land, one of whom was Roger de Poictou, who was given land in the north of England including Warrington.
-Roger, finding these tracts of land more than he could manage, subdivided his possessions among his friends and granted the manor and hundred of Warrington to Roger de Poictou.
-Thus Roger became the first lord of the manor of Warrington.
+William the Conqueror rewarded his followers with grants of land, one of whom was Roger de Poitou, who was given land in the north of England including Warrington.
+Roger, finding these tracts of land more than he could manage, subdivided his possessions among his friends and granted the manor and hundred of Warrington to Paganus de Vilars.
+Thus de Vilars became the first lord of the manor of Warrington.

 The second lord of the manor was Matthew de Vilars, who built the first Norman church in Warrington about the year 1150. his heir, Beatrix de Vilars, married Richard Pincerna who took his name from the office of butler, which the family held under the Earl of Chester.
 They later changed the family name to Boteler.